MoniqueBarbour/project3.s/README.md

 num:

 	sub $s0, $s0, 48	#converts interger bits
+# if no chars left exponent is zero
 	beq $t3, 0, combine	# if there are no charaters left that mean the exponent is zero li $t9, 30
 	j exp